siddhi47/RMIExample/README.md

 ## Java RMI

-This is a simple example of JAVA RMI for adding two numbers.
+This is a simple example of JAVA RMI for mathematical operations between two numbers.
 This code works on Java 8.

 Please use <a href = 'https://sdkman.io/usage'>sdkman</a> to install and setup the java 8.